For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 Warning Labels

-A lack of historic knowledge, something I myself have been guilty of, also distorts the reality of buyer/seller descriptions.
+A lack of historical knowledge, something I myself have been guilty of, also distorts the reality of buyer/seller descriptions.
 Somewhere, lurking in the depths of Craigslist is an ad where the headline reads "For Sale: Sport Bagger Bobber Cafe" (I cringed typing that).
-Show up at this rider's door step and they'll ask $3500 for a 1/2 rusted out 1976 CB360 that's somehow infused with the front end of an '80 DR400, complete with cast iron tractor seat and shaker can paint job.
+Show up at this rider's doorstep and they'll ask $3,500 for a half-rusted-out 1976 CB360 that somehow mixes in the front end of an '80 DR400, complete with a cast-iron tractor seat and rattle-can paint job.

 If you're new to riding, here's a slideshow that displays sport, bagger, bobber and cafe bikes ...

 Sport is sport.
-Bagger is a type of cruiser with low luggage.
-Bobbers are stripped down cruisers, usually with only one seat (no passengers).
+A bagger is a type of cruiser with low luggage.
+Bobbers strip down cruisers, usually leaving only one seat (no passengers).

 New ...
 But Weird